 A credit score is a number that represents an estimate of an individual’s financial creditworthiness as calculated by a statistical model.
 A credit score attempts to quantify the likelihood that a prospective borrower will fail to repay a loan or other credit obligation satisfactorily.
 A credit score is based on a subset of the information in an individual’s credit report.

 A credit union is a not-for-profit co-operative financial institution that is owned and controlled by its members, through the election of a volunteer Board of Directors elected from the membership itself.
 Only a member of a credit union may deposit money with the credit union, or borrow money from it.
-A credit union differs from a traditional financial institution (banks, savings and loan, etc.) in that the members who have accounts in the credit union are the credit union’s owners.
-Since a credit union is a co-operative institution, its policies governing interest rates and other matters are set to benefit the interests of the membership as a whole; for example, credit unions often pay higher dividend (interest) rates on shares (deposits) and charge lower interest on loans.
+A credit union differs from a traditional financial institution (banks, savings, loans, etc.) in that the members who have accounts in the credit union are the credit union’s owners.
+Since a credit union is a cooperative institution, its policies governing interest rates and other matters are set to benefit the interests of the membership as a whole; for example, credit unions often pay higher dividend (interest) rates on shares (deposits) and charge lower interest on loans.
 Credit union revenues (from loans and investments) do, however, need to exceed operating expenses and dividends (interest paid on deposits) in order to remain in business, and this excess is used to expense loan losses and build capital.
 Credit unions offer many of the same financial services as banks, including share accounts (savings accounts), share draft (checking) accounts, credit cards, and share term certificates (certificates of deposit).

-A debit card is a card which physically resembles a credit card, and, like a credit card, is used as an alternative to cash when making purchases.
+A debit card is a card that physically resembles a credit card, and, like a credit card, is used as an alternative to cash when making purchases.
 However, when purchases are made with a debit card, the funds are withdrawn directly from the purchaser’s checking account or savings account at a credit union or other financial institution.

 Debt is that which is owed.
 There are numerous types of debt obligations.
-They include loans, bonds, mortgages and promissory notes.
+They include loans, bonds, mortgages, and promissory notes.
 It is common to borrow large sums for major purchases, such as a mortgage, and pay it back with an agreed premium interest rate over time, or all at once at a later date (balloon payment).
 The amount of money outstanding is usually called a debt.
-The debt will increase through time if it is not repaid faster than it grows.
+The debt will increase over time if it is not repaid faster than it grows.

 Debt consolidation entails taking out one loan to pay off others.
-This is often done to secure a lower interest rate, secure a fixed interest rate or for the convenience of servicing only one loan.
+This is often done to secure a lower interest rate, secure a fixed interest rate, or for the convenience of servicing only one loan.

 A deposit is a specific sum of money taken and held on account, by a credit union as a service provided for its members.